zen-browser/docs/content/contribute/docs.md

 This command installs all the necessary packages listed in the `package.json` file.

-## Step 4: Open the Project in Obsidian
+## 4. Open the Project in Obsidian

 Open the cloned repository folder in Obsidian to begin editing: